rollup/rollup/docs/07-tools.md

 #### rollup-plugin-node-resolve

 The [rollup-plugin-node-resolve](https://github.com/rollup/rollup-plugin-node-resolve) plugin teaches Rollup how to find external modules.
-Install it...
+Install it…

 ```console
 npm install --save-dev rollup-plugin-node-resolve
 ```

-...and add it to your config file:
+…and add it to your config file:

 ```js
 // rollup.config.js